peterhaldbaek/delimiter-stream/README.md

 ## Usage

+Use the stream to split chunks into chunks separated by the delimter either by using the `data` event or by piping the stream into other streams.
+Handy if you want to analyze a file stream line by line.

 The stream is implemented as a Transform stream (<https://nodejs.org/api/stream.html#stream_class_stream_transform_1>).

-Use the stream to split chunks into chunks separated by the delimter either by using the `data` event or by piping the stream into other streams.

 The stream constructor accepts these parameters